High order multiscale analysis of discrete integrable equations: Appendix

 \section{Appendix}

-Here we present explicitly the $48$ conditions for $\varepsilon^6$ $S$-asymptotic integrability ($A_{4}$-integrability) involving the real ($S_{j}$) and imaginary parts ($T_{j}$) of the coefficients $\eta_{j}$, $j=1$,\ldots, $34$ of the differential polynomial (\ref{f24}).
+\allowdisplaybreaks Here we present explicitly the $48$ conditions for $\varepsilon^6$ $S$-asymptotic integrability ($A_{4}$-integrability) involving the real ($S_{j}$) and imaginary parts ($T_{j}$) of the coefficients $\eta_{j}$, $j=1$,\ldots, $34$ of the differential polynomial (\ref{f24}).
 The expressions of the coefficients $\kappa_{m}$ , $m=1$,\ldots, $77$ of the differential polynomial (\ref{f34}) as functions of the $\eta_{j}$, $j=1$,\ldots, $34$ are complicated, so we will omit them.
-These $48$ conditions are, as far as we know, presented here for the first time.